-He was sure Rikuo hadn't meant to do that flexing thing, but having discovered its effect, he put it to good use right away.
+He was sure Rikuo hadn't meant to do that flexing thing, but having discovered its effect, he put it to good use.
 Inspired use.
 Maybe he was using Zen's body language as a guideline, maybe he had some sort of perverted inner clock, but whatever it was, he was able to move just the right way, at just the right pace to completely unravel Zen's self-control.
 Zen had to struggle to keep his grip on Rikuo, fingers trembling with effort.
-Good thing he didn't need to actually consciously make his body move in tune with Rikuo's because that would probably short-circuit his brain at this point.
-Some sort of base primitive need was taking over - maybe the same thing that was making Rikuo move.
+Some sort of base primal need was taking over - maybe the same thing that was making Rikuo move.

 Zen's ears must be playing tricks on him because at some point he thought he heard his name… He looked up to see pale bangs spilling over sanguine eyes and thought Rikuo like this, flushed and panting breathlessly, was even more beautiful than when he'd first seen him that night.

 Zen thrust into the motion one, two more times, pent-up pleasure finally finding its way out.
 He tossed his head back, a ragged groan escaping his lips.

 It took him all his strength to keep going until Rikuo was finished too.
 Zen let go of him, his arms falling sideways.
 He felt utterly spent, but somehow better than he had his entire life.

 Rikuo's voice was right above his face.
 Zen cracked open an eye to see where Rikuo's shoulder was so he could bounce a fist off it.

 Rikuo chuckled, a thoroughly satisfied sound.
 'Good.
 Because that was just a warm up.'